 The late-acting SI system remains one of the less studied breeding systems among the mechanisms favouring outcrossing in plants (Gibbs 2014).
 Its efficiency to favour outcrossing and its consequences on genetic diversity within populations, especially considering its low but common failures, were not yet deciphered and not yet compared to SC populations in the same ecological conditions, as already previously explored for gametophytic and sporophyte SI systems (Busch 2005, Koelling et al. 2011).

 The maintenance of SI systems is one of the most intriguing evolutionary puzzles (Porcher & Lande 2005).
 Indeed, SI systems are fated to breakdown because SC individuals present the advantage of reproductive assurance when compatible partners are limited, especially in peripatric conditions (Eckert et al. 2006).
-This advantage is even absolute when no compatible partners are available within pollination range, as we commonly found in Lgh populations in western Europe (see Figure SI1).
+This advantage is even absolute when no compatible partners are available within pollination range, as we commonly found in Lgh populations in western Europe (Figure SI1).
 Conversely, outcrossing imposed by SI systems decreases the probability of expressing deleterious mutations in descendants as compared to selfing with the same genetic background (Rice 2004, Navascues et al. 2010).

-We found that the 40 Lgh populations with L-morph individuals (LSI) showed relatively more effective alleles, higher gene diversity, higher observed heterozygosity and less linkage disequilibrium than found in the 13 populations with S-morph individuals (SC).
-However, these genetic differences may either be due to the consequences of outcrossing in LSI populations, or due to different rates of clonality, with potentially higher rates of clonality in LSI populations due to the local lack of compatible partners and reduced female fertility due to self-pollen disabling the available ovules, or due to the consequences of autogamy in SC populations.
-We develop methods to differentiate these three potential mechanisms.
+We found that the 40 populations with L-morph individuals (LSI) had a higher number of effective alleles, higher gene diversity, higher observed heterozygosity and less linkage disequilibrium than the 13 populations with S-morph individuals (SC; Figure 3).